DCAN-Labs/BrainSwipes/docs/configuration.md

         ```

     - *substrings*: A list of substrings that use substring matching to exclude any filenames from being added automatically to the dataset where the pattern is found in the S3 bucket.
         - These strings will be different depending on what pipeline and pipeline version the data was processed with.
+In general, you'll want to avoid the anatomical images around the midline (typically contain the strings *SagittalCorpusCallosum* and *AxialInferiorTemporalCerebellum*) and any statistical images (*DVARS_* and *FD*).
+For the ABCD-BIDS pipeline, you'll want to avoid raw BOLD images (*_bold* and *_ref*).

 - **imageType**:
     - Used to override the existing pattern matching method of determining and displaying image types throughout the app.
 If not included, will default to func, anat or atlas based on pattern matching.
 See `config/imageTypes` for possible options.